-|Surface or Wearing course||30|
+|Surface or Wearing Course||30|

 3. Abrasion Test Of Aggregate

-What Is Abrasion Test?
+What Is the Abrasion Test?

-Abrasion Test is the measure of aggregate toughness and abrasion resistance such as crushing, degradation and disintegration.
 This test is suggested by AASHTO T 96 or ASTM C 131: Resistance to Degradation of Small-Size Coarse Aggregate by Abrasion and Impact in Los Angeles Machine.

 IS Code For Abrasion Test of Aggregate Test

 The Abrasion test of aggregate is done as per IS 2386.4 – 1963: Method of Testing For Coarse Aggregate